Frequently Asked Questions

 Each Forest Service road exists to serve a specific need or needs identified as necessary for management of the portion of National Forest the road serves.
 Roads are constructed and maintained with funds appropriated by Congress for management of the National Forests.
 The Forest Service is the owner of these roads.
 (By contrast, "public roads" are owned by cities, state, and counties; constructed and maintained with highway user funds such as gas tax and vehicle license fees; and are intended for all uses in the general commerce of the United States.)
 Thus, while the Forest Service roads are necessary for management of the public's National Forests, the roads themselves may not individually be open to all types of vehicles at all times.

 When you visit the Coconino National Forest, you will probably reach your destination by traveling on a Forest Service road.
 Please drive carefully; paying attention to wildlife crossing the road, other traffic, and surface conditions.
+Please check our Forest Roads Status page for information on which main Forest Roads are open and which ones may be closed.
+It does not include all of the Forest Roads on the Forest, but does include the main network of frequently use or popular roads.

 New rules for motor vehicle use based on the Travel Management Rule, went into effect on the Coconino National Forest May 1, 2012.
 The new rules require that motor vehicles stay on designated roads, trails, and areas shown on the Motor Vehicle Use Map (available for free at all National Forest offices).
 So, if you plan on camping, driving off-highway vehicles, hunting, or exploring the backcountry; please make sure you first get a free Motor Vehicle Use Map.
 There is more information available on the Travel Management webpage of this website.
 Know before you go.